 Leaving the accident also denies you the ability to defend yourself against others involved in the accident who are trying to assign you to blame.
 Staying will allow you to give your side of the story to investigators.

 If your cell phone is nearby, call the police immediately.
-Let the dispatcher know whether you or anyone else involved in the accident needs emergency medical care.
+Let the dispatcher know whether you or anyone involved in the accident needs emergency medical care.
 If and when emergency medical technicians arrive, they will thoroughly assess and treat your injuries.
 If your injuries are severe, you will be transported to a facility with the staff and resources to adequately treat you.

 Exchanging Information After a Trucking Accident